Keyboard shortcuts

 If path is not absolute, it is considered relative to the project root.

-Optionally, path can be symlinked into the imports folder inside the laze build directory by setting symlink: true in the import.
+Optionally, path can be symlinked into the imports directory inside the laze build directory by setting symlink: true in the import.
 The symlink name within $build_dir/imports defaults to the last path component of path.
 This can be changed by setting name.
 Using a symlink helps turning absolute pathnames into relative ones.
 This might be desirable for privacy reasons, or help with reproducible builds.

 Example: